gjgj7676/project2-demo/README.md

 # project2-demo
-This my second Git repository
+This is my second Git repository